Equity and Inclusion Group

 Director of Diversity and Inclusion

 Joanne Harris-Duff serves as the Director of Diversity and Inclusion.
-Joanne received her bachelor's degree in English from Bridgewater College and master's degree in social sciences from Hollins University.
+Joanne received her bachelor's degree in English from Bridgewater College and a master's degree in social sciences from Hollins University.
 Prior to coming to Stetson University, Joanne was the Director of Diversity Education and Advocacy at her alma mater, Bridgewater College in Virginia.

 Joanne has a long history of supporting students in creating cultural programs and initiatives aimed at educating, embracing and celebrating diversity and encouraging inclusion excellence.

-While at Bridgewater, she assisted students in creating five new cultural student organizations, and she created the first early-orientation program aimed at increasing retention of first generation students and students of color.
+While at Bridgewater, she assisted students in creating five new cultural student organizations, and she created the first early-orientation program aimed at increasing retention of first-generation students and students of color.
 The program has been Bridgewater's most successful retention program to date and resulted in a 96 percent retention rate of students enrolled in the program for 2016.

 Before working at Bridgewater College, Harris-Duff was the director of Diversity and Advocacy at Mary Baldwin University in Virginia from 2013-2015.
 While there, she led two successful LGBTQ initiatives which helped the college be recognized as the most LGBTQ-Friendly College in Virginia.